axiomabsolute/axiomabsolute/content/post/2013-06-09-jekyll-excerpts.md

     <!-- excerpt-end -->
 ```

+> The original version of this article was written built with Jekyll.
+This method is no longer used in the blog for generating excerpts.

 <!-- excerpt-begin -->
 Early on in my journey to learn [Jekyll] [2], sleep deprived but determined to figure out what all the fuss was about, I decided that I wanted a way to indicate small sections of each post to feature on the main page.
 A quick Google search pointed me to a couple of Jekyll plugins that would get the job done, but [one guy] [3] mentioned another possible solution; [Liquid Filters] [1].